tsunyoku/asahiMigration/README.md

 # asahiMigration
-Migration tool for gulag servers to switch to Asahi.
+Migration tool for gulag/ripple servers to switch to Asahi.

 ## Setup